 The second, third and fourth tranches contain both market conditions and performance conditions.
-Each tranche requires the achievement of five stock price targets measured against a base price equal to the greater of: (1) the average closing stock price during the 20 consecutive trading days immediately before the start of the performance period for that tranche, or (2) the closing stock price immediately before the start of the performance period for that tranche.
+Each tranche requires the achievement of five stock price targets measured against a base price equal to the greater of: (1) the average closing stock price during the 20 consecutive trading days immediately before the start of the performance period for that tranche, or (2) the closing stock price immediately before the start of the performance period for that tranche, or (2) the closing stock price immediately before the start of the performance period for that tranche.
 The stock price targets for the second tranche range from \$89.56 to \$106.81 with a performance period from January 1, 2017 to December 31, 2019.
 As of December 31, 2017, all five price targets for the second tranche have been achieved and approved by the Compensation Committee.
 The stock price targets for the third tranche range from \$120.80 to \$135.48 with a performance period from January 1, 2018 to December 31, 2019.
-As of March 31, 2018, none of the stock price targets for the third tranche have been achieved and approved by the Compensation Committee.
+As of June 30, 2018, one stock price target for the third tranche has been achieved and approved by the Compensation Committee.
 The stock price targets for the fourth tranche will be determined on December 31, 2018 with a performance period from January 1, 2019 to December 31, 2019.